-When mounting the transducer in a well casing, the cable hanger can be secured to a hook on the well plate.
+When mounting the transducer in a well casing, the cable hanger can be secured to a hook on the well plate or an eye bolt may be attached to the side of the well casing.
+The cable hanger loop is then secured to the eye bolt by using any number of types of fasteners.
 A similar technique can be used when working in stilling wells for surface water level measurement.
-In this case, the loop- end of the cable hanger can be attached directly to the docking ring of the KPSI Well Caps available in 2" and 4" Diameters.
-See the KPSI Accessory Catalog for more details.
+In this case, the loop-end of the cable hanger can be attached directly to a screw or bolt bored into the still well shelf.